MosesKonsue/MosesKonsue.github.io/_posts/2021-11-07-ILOVEYOUBTL.md

 <img src="/assets/images/iloveyou/ily0.PNG" alt="Unzipping the file.">

 We see a file named `LOVE-LETTER-FOR-YOU.TXT.vbs.txt`.
-Seems like we won't have to use GHIDRA:
+Seems like we won't have to use Ghidra:

 <img src="/assets/images/iloveyou/ily1.PNG" alt="Catting the file.">